yunimoo/elichika/docs/README.md

 ## How the server work

-TODO: You will just have to read the code and/or ask around for now.
+You will just have to read the code if you want more details.